cladam/choreo/README.md

    tests in the scenario are complete or a timeout is reached.
 5. **Report:** After execution, a detailed JSON report is generated.

+See [Choreo REFERENCE](docs/REFERENCE.md) for a full reference on how the choreo DSL works.

 ### Getting Started

 #### Prerequisites